Hiking to the honeymoon

-The couple haven’t decided on their honeymoon destination yet but it’ll come as no surprise that they’re thinking about an adventure holiday in South-East Asia or Oceania.
+The couple haven’t decided on their honeymoon destination yet but it’ll come as no surprise that the active couple are thinking about an adventure holiday in South-East Asia or Oceania.

 ‘We’re looking for something different, something that you wouldn’t ordinarily do.
 An adventure holiday for a week or two then a few days afterwards to relax,’ Conor says.

-Although it’s hard to imagine Aishling and Conor resisting a hike for too long.
+Although it’s hard to imagine Aishling and Conor not choosing an active honeymoon.

 Find out more